laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 As discussed in the last lecture, the RNA-seq data consist of multiple reads sampled from the various RNA transcripts in a given tissue (after the reverse transcription of RNA to cDNA).
-We assume that these reads are short in comparison to the RNA transcripts and have equal length L.
+We assume that these reads are short in comparison to the RNA transcripts and have equal length $$L$$.

-We, also, assume that we know the list of all possible RNA transcripts $$t_1,t_2,...,t_K$$ beforehand.
-Every read $$R_i,i=1,2,...,N \ \ $$ is mapped (using alignment) to  (possibly multiple) transcripts.
-Our goal is to estimate abundance of each transcript $$\rho_1, \rho_2,...,\rho_K, \ $$ where
+We, also, assume that we know the list of all possible RNA transcripts $$t_1,t_2, \dots,t_K$$ beforehand.
+Every read $$R_i,i=1,2,\dots,N \ \ $$ is mapped (using alignment) to  (possibly multiple) transcripts.
+Our goal is to estimate the abundance of each transcript $$\rho_1, \rho_2,...,\rho_K, \ $$ where
 $$\rho_k \in [0,1], \ k \in \{1,2, \cdots, K \} \ \ $$ denotes the fraction of
 $$t_k$$ among all transcripts.

 Additionally, we make the following assumptions for the sake of simplicity:

 - _All transcripts have equal length $$\ell$$._ It is fairly straightforward to extend our analysis to transcripts of unequal length.
 - _The reads come from uniformly sampling all the transcripts._
-A relatively mild assumption we have made before to ease our analysis, even though it is not entirely accurate.
+This is a relatively mild assumption we have made before to ease our analysis, even though it is not entirely accurate.
  - _Each read can come from at most one location on each transcript._ This is a reasonable assumption, since different exons rarely contain common subsequences.

 ## <a id='naive'></a>Naive split reads

 As discussed in the previous lecture, the difficulty of the above counting problem lies in the existence of multiply-mapped reads.
 This occurs due to the fact that different transcripts can contain the same exons.

-One approach to deal with these reads would be to split them, i.e. assign a fractional count to each transcript they map to.
+One approach to deal with these reads would be to split them, i.e. assign a fractional count to each transcript a read maps to.
 The simplest way to do this is by splitting the read equally among all transcripts it is mapped to.
 For instance, if a read maps to 5 transcripts, then each of them gets a count of $$\frac{1}{5}$$.

 Finally, our estimate of the abundance of $$t_k$$ with total count $$N_k$$ is